Fast, effective, and coherent time series modeling using the sparsity-ranked lasso: Application -- Emergency Room Visits

-We see in Table \ref{tab:tab01} that the auto-SARIMA approach performed the worst by all measures; it took a relatively long time to run, and the models it produced did not predict accurately.
-The TBATS method did predict quite well, though it also took much longer to run than either SRLPAC approach.
-SRLPAC and SRLPACx performed admirably, both with and without the exogenous variables, the inclusion of which seems to offer a modest improvement in predictive accuracy.
-The best predicting model was the SRL with exogenous variables.
-In this optimal model, the estimated coefficients for the exogenous variables are shown in Figure \ref{fig:fig03} as well as summarized in Table \ref{tab:tab02}.
+We see in Table\(~\)\ref{tab:tab02} that the automated SARIMA approach performed the worst by all measures; it took a relatively long time to run, and the models it produced did not predict accurately.
+The TBATS method did predict one-step ahead quite well, though it also took much longer to run than either SRLPAC approach.
+SRLPAC and SRLPACx performed well, both with and without the exogenous variables, the inclusion of which seems to offer a modest improvement in predictive accuracy.
+The SRL with exogenous variables and TBATS were essentially tied and performed best at one-step predictions.

-Hourly ER visits do seem to exhibit seasonality on a yearly-scale, controlling for the rest of the covariates in the model.
-Specifically, there were fewer patients per hour in the summer than in the winter.
-It is important to realize, however, that we are controlling for the hourly concurrent mean temperature in the model as well, which has a very strong positive association with patient arrivals.
-For every 10 degree F increase in temperature, we expect to see about 0.14 more patients per hour, controlling for the month and holiday effects.
+In contrast to TBATS, we can make interpretable inferences regarding the exogenous variables using the SRL-PACx model, where interpretations condition on the rest of the covariates in the model as well as \emph{relevant}\footnote{Relevant local and periodic autocorrelation in the series is captured by SRLPAC approach.
+The selected estimates are visualized in Figure$~$S2.} autocorrelation (Figure\(~\)\ref{fig:fig05} and Table\(~\)S3).
+We find that hourly ER visits exhibit seasonality on a yearly-scale in addition to a very strong positive association concurrent hourly mean temperature; for every 10 degree F increase in temperature, we expect to see about 0.14 more patients per hour.
 We observe very strong negative effects on the major holidays, most of all Christmas and Thanksgiving on which there were about 1.5 fewer patients per hour, on average.
 This effect seems to have consequences; on the day after Christmas and Thanksgiving, there are about 0.74 and 0.43 more patients per hour, respectively.
 The effects of New Year's Eve, New Year's Day, and Independence Day are all negative, but are less pronounced than Christmas and Thanksgiving.
 There does not seem to be a large change in the number of patients per hour on Hawkeye game-days.
-Note that each interpretation of these fixed effects is also controlling for the ``important'' local and periodic autocorrelation in the series by the nature of the SRLPAC approach.